What is Pegged Exchange Rate?

 The open market operations of the government may result in a high supply of money in the domestic market.
 Hence, this will automatically lead to inflation in the economy.
-This is the case at the time of the rising value of the domestic currency with regards to the foreign currency against which it is pegged.
-The central bank or the monetary authority will interfere and start buying the foreign currency to supply more domestic currency in the economy which in turn leads to a reduction in the value of the domestic currency.
+This is the case at the time of the rising value of the domestic currency with regard to the foreign currency against which it is pegged.
+The central bank or the monetary authority will interfere and start buying the foreign currency to supply more domestic currency in the economy, which in turn leads to a reduction in the value of the domestic currency.

 The opposite will be the case when the government sells a foreign currency with a view to pull out domestic currency from the market.
 Hence, this can result in a shortage of domestic currency that can lead to a situation of deflation.

 Rigidity in Government Policies